PrivacyStreams/PrivacyStreams.github.io/index.md

 For example, in the above example, if we also want to get the phone number that has the longest total duration of calls, we may need to reuse the call log stream.

-We provide a method `fork(int)` to support stream reusing, where the `int` parameter means the number of reusable times.
+We provide a method `fork(int)` to support stream reusing, where the `int` parameter means the number of reuses.

 <pre>
 <code class="line-numbers">MStreamInterface streamToReuse =